University of Toronto Procurement Policy

 Supplier Access, Transparency, and Fairness

-Access for qualified suppliers to compete for the University’s business must be open and the procurement process must be conducted in a fair and transparent manner providing equal treatment to suppliers.
+Access for qualified suppliers to compete for the University’s business must be open and the procurement process must be conducted in a fair and transparent manner providing equal treatment to suppliers, to the extent required under applicable laws.
 Suppliers must have equal access to information on procurement opportunities, processes and results.

 Procurement Planning